adedner/dune-common/doc/buildsystem/dune-common.rst

 You can have a look at the list of find modules shipped by CMake or simply search the internet for the module name and profit from other open-source project's work.

-It is considered good style to also provide a macro :code:`add_dune_somepackage_flags`.
+It is considered good style to also provide a macro :code:`dune_add_somepackage_flags`.

 .. _outofsource: